oscherler/openphoto-wiki/Contritbute-frontend.md

-Contributing to the Web and API components of The OpenPhoto Project
+Contributing to the Web and API components
 =======================

 ## Up and contributing in under 5 minutes